Jobs and Careers

 Proof of right to work

 Before you can work for anyone in the UK, they need to see your right to work.
-If you’re a UK citizen this could be your passport or your birth certificate.
-If you’re not a UK citizen this could be a biometric residence permit or residence card, a right of abode certificate, etc.
+If you’re a UK citizen or from an EU/EEA country, this could be your passport or your birth certificate.
+If you’re from outside of Europe this could be a biometric residence permit or residence card, a right of abode certificate, etc.

 You won’t be allowed to work until your employer has seen your proof of right to work, so if your employer hasn’t seen it before your start date, bring it with you on your first day.